Mark Malloch Brown

-George Mark Malloch Brown, Baron Malloch-Brown KCMG PC (born 16 September 1953) is a British diplomat, communications consultant, journalist and former politician serving as president of Open Society Foundations since 2021, having previously served as Deputy Secretary-General of the United Nations under Kofi Annan from April to December 2006.
+George Mark Malloch Brown, Baron Malloch-Brown KCMG PC (born 16 September 1953) is a British diplomat, communications consultant, journalist and former politician.
+He served as president of the Open Society Foundations from 2021 to 2024.
+Malloch Brown previously served as Deputy Secretary-General of the United Nations under Kofi Annan from April to December 2006.
 A former member of the Labour Party, he served as Minister of State for Africa and the United Nations in the Brown government from 2007 to 2009.

 Born in Marylebone, Malloch Brown studied at Magdalene College, Cambridge and the University of Michigan.
-He was political correspondent for The Economist between 1977 and 1979 and then worked for the office of the United Nations High Commissioner for Refugees from 1979 to 1983.
-After acting as lead international partner at American public relations firm Sawyer-Miller, he was development specialist at the World Bank from 1994 to 1999, administrator of the United Nations Development Programme from 1999 to 2005 and United Nations Deputy Secretary-General from April to December 2006.
+He was a political correspondent for The Economist between 1977 and 1979 and then worked for the office of the United Nations High Commissioner for Refugees from 1979 to 1983.
+After acting as a lead international partner at American public relations firm Sawyer-Miller, he was a development specialist at the World Bank from 1994 to 1999, administrator of the United Nations Development Programme from 1999 to 2005 and United Nations Deputy Secretary-General from April to December 2006.

 Malloch Brown joined the government of Gordon Brown in 2007 at the Foreign and Commonwealth Office and was elevated to the House of Lords as a life peer.
 After stepping down from the government in 2009 due to family and personal reasons, he was appointed chairman of global affairs for FTI Consulting a year later.
 In 2014, he was appointed chairman of the board of directors of election technology manufacturer Smartmatic's holding company.
-In December 2020, he was chosen to serve as president of Open Society Foundations starting in January 2021.
+He served as president of Open Society Foundations from January 2021 until June 2024.

 Early life and career

-Malloch Brown was born in September 1953 in Marylebone to an exiled South African diplomat.
+Malloch Brown was born in 1953 in Marylebone, the only son of an exiled South African diplomat.
 He was educated at Marlborough College, and earned a First Class Honours Degree in History from Magdalene College, Cambridge and a master's degree in political science from the University of Michigan.

 Malloch Brown was the political correspondent at The Economist between 1977 and 1979.
 Following this he worked for the United Nations High Commissioner for Refugees from 1979 to 1983, where he worked for Kofi Annan, and was stationed in Thailand (1979 to 1981) where he was in charge of field operations for Cambodian refugees and supervised the construction of camps at Sa Kaeo and Khao-I-Dang.
 In this period the United Nations High Commissioner for Refugees was awarded the 1981 Nobel Peace Prize, the second time it had been awarded the prize.
 In 1983, he returned to The Economist as the founding editor of the Economist Development Report, a position he retained until 1986.

 Malloch Brown contemplated running for the Social Democratic Party at the 1983 United Kingdom general election but was not selected as a candidate.